About the Craniofacial Unit

 The Craniofacial Unit at Great Ormond Street Hospital (GOSH) is one of four supra-regional funded centres in England.

+The Department of Health, recognising the importance of concentrating the care of patients with rare conditions requiring extensive multidisciplinary care into specialised centres, has provided all four units with supra-regional funding through the National Specialist Commissioning Advisory Group (NSCAG) since 1987.
 The other centres are at Alder Hey Hospital in Liverpool, Diana Princess of Wales Children's Hospital in Birmingham, and the John Radcliffe Hospital in Oxford.

 We are a large multidisciplinary team, consisting of plastic surgeons, neurosurgeons, neurologists, dentists, ENT colleagues, ophthalmologists, audiologists, genetics colleagues, speech & language therapists, psychologists, as well as two clinical nurse specialists supporting the children and their families.